unc-network/dashboard/akips_setup/README.md

 ## Device Type Grouping

+OCNES also groups devices by the type.
+This is used in the device counts of the dashboards.

+* SWITCH
+* AP
+* UPS
+* other

 ### SysName Naming Convention
 OCNES organizes devices around three main device types.
 This is primarily accomplished by the device naming convention.